One Ring: Powers

 The Ring's primary power was control of the other Rings of Power and domination of the wills of their users.
 The Ring also conferred power to dominate the wills of other beings whether they were wearing Rings or not—but only in proportion to the user's native capacity.
 In the same way, it amplified any inherent power its owner possessed.

 A mortal wearing the Ring became effectively invisible except to those able to perceive the non-physical world, with only a thin, shaky shadow discernible in the brightest sunlight.
 All the same, when Sam wore the ring on the edge of Mordor, "he did not feel invisible at all, but horribly and uniquely visible; and he knew that somewhere an Eye was searching for him".
 Sam was able to understand the Black Speech of Orcs in Mordor during his brief possession of the One Ring.

 The Ring extended the life of a mortal possessor indefinitely, preventing natural aging.
 Gandalf explained that it did not grant new life, but that the possessor merely continued until life became unbearably wearisome.
-The Ring did not protect its bearer from destruction; Gollum perished in the Crack of Doom, and Sauron's body was destroyed in the downfall of Númenor.
+The Ring did not protect its bearer from destruction; Gollum perished in the Crack of Doom, and Sauron's 'fair' body was destroyed in the downfall of Númenor.
+He may not have worn it at the time, but he "took [it] up again" when his spirit returned to Mordor.
 Like the Nine Rings, the One Ring physically corrupted mortals who wore it, eventually transforming them into wraiths.
 Hobbits were more resistant to this than Men: Gollum, who possessed the ring for 500 years, did not become wraith-like because he rarely wore the Ring.

 Except for Tom Bombadil, nobody seemed to be immune to the corrupting effects of the One Ring, even powerful beings like Gandalf and Galadriel, who refused to wield it out of the knowledge that they would become like Sauron himself.